markekraus/PSToExe/README.md

 ## How It Works

 - [Script.ps1](Script.ps1) is embedded in the program assembly as a manifest resource at build time.
-- The csproj file has the required settings to publish the app as a single, self-contained exe file.
+- The [PSToExe.csproj](PSToExe.csproj) file has the required settings to publish the app as a single, self-contained exe file.
-- The program itself uses Hosted PowerShell (Microsoft.PowerShell.SDK) to run the embedded script.
+- The [program](Program.cs) itself uses Hosted PowerShell (Microsoft.PowerShell.SDK) to run the embedded script.

 ## How to use